Snowcone® Japanese Snowbell

 A very uniform and symmetrical small tree, featuring the most delicate white bell-shaped flowers which hang loosely from the upswept, spreading branches in early spring; needs moist, organic soil and some shelter, does well in part shade

-Snowcone Japanese Snowbell features dainty lightly-scented nodding white bell-shaped flowers hanging below the branches from mid to late spring, which emerge from distinctive creamy white flower buds.
-It has dark green foliage throughout the season.
+Snowcone® Japanese Snowbell features dainty lightly-scented nodding white bell-shaped flowers hanging below the branches from mid to late spring, which emerge from distinctive creamy white flower buds.
+It has dark green deciduous foliage.
 The pointy leaves turn an outstanding yellow in the fall.
 The fruits are showy gray drupes displayed from late summer to late fall.
 The smooth khaki (brownish-green) bark adds an interesting dimension to the landscape.

 This tree will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;